 Start with Your Brand Personality

-If you haven’t already done a brand architecture exercise and developed audience personas, it’s important to do this before selecting a social media channel.
+If you haven’t already done a brand architecture exercise and developed audience personas, it’s essential to do this before selecting a social media channel.

-One major question that can help you understand your brand’s personality: is what lasting impression do you want to make on your customer?
+One central question that can help you understand your brand’s personality: is what lasting impression do you want to make on your customer?

 Is your brand quirky or refined?
 Is it both?
 What kind of sports car would your brand drive?
 What’s your company mission?
 How do you speak to your customers?

 Answering these questions with your marketing, sales, and customer service teams can give you some great ideas about your brand personality, as well as buyer personas.
-You’ll want to think about how your audience’s intent and problems match the solutions or products your company provides.
+In addition, you’ll want to think about how your audience’s intent and problems match the solutions or products your company provides.

 How to Choose a Social Media Platform for Maximum Engagement

-Before we dig into each social media channel, you should think about these questions when determining what social media networks are best to engage with your audience.
+Before we dig into each social media channel, you should consider these questions when determining what social media networks are best to engage with your audience.

 - What customers are in your target audience?

-- What platforms do you see your customer using the most?
+- What platforms do you see your customers using the most?